TMQ5/Data-Analyst-Nanodegree-Program/README.md

 This course helps to advance your programming skills and refine your ability to work with messy, complex datasets.
 You’ll learn to manipulate and prepare data for analysis, and create visualizations for data exploration.
 Finally, you’ll learn to use your data skills to tell a story with data.

-This Nanodegree has 5 parts with 5 real world project:
+### This Nanodegree has 5 parts with 5 real world project:
-### Introduction to Data Analysis
+* **Introduction to Data Analysis**
+***
 Learn the data analysis process of wrangling, exploring, analyzing, and communicating data.
 Work with data in Python, using libraries like NumPy and Pandas.

+* **Practical Statistics**
+Learn how to apply inferential statistics and probability to real-world scenarios, such as analyzing A/B tests and building supervised learning models.